project-sunbird/project-sunbird.github.io/pages/features-documentation/book_creation.md

     <th style="width:50%;"></th>
   </tr>
   <tr>
-    <td>Enter the code from the list of DIAL codes that correspond to the book being created
+    <td>Enter the code from the list of DIAL codes that correspond to the book being created.
       <br>1.
 On entering the right code for the heading a ✔️ icon is displayed beside the code
     </td>
       <td><img src="pages/features-documentation/images/book/dial_code1.png"></td>